isabellelwang/MIT-AJL-Team1/README.md

 - uilt a \[insert model type\] using \[techniques used\] to solve \[Kaggle competition task\]
 - Achieved an F1 score of \[insert score\] and a ranking of \[insert ranking out of participating teams\] on the final Kaggle Leaderboard
-- Used \[explainability tool\] to interpret model decisions
+- Used \[explainability tool\] tots interpret model decisions
-- Implemented \[data preprocessing method\] to optimize results within compute constraints
+- Implemented random shifts to optimize results within compute constraints
 _________________________________________________________________________

 **Setup and Execution**